rpinset/all-addons-OCA/README.md

 # all-addons-OCA

 It's a merge of many repo OCA.
+Based on almost the entire list in [this file](https://github.com/OCA/maintainer-tools/blob/master/tools/oca_projects.py)

 ## Licenses

 This repository is licensed under [AGPL-3.0](LICENSE).

 However, each module can have a totally different license, as long as they adhere to Odoo Community Association (OCA) policy.
 Consult each module's `__manifest__.py` file, which contains a `license` key that explains its license.

 ----
 OCA, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

 ----
-# Merged README
+# Merged Files

-The merged README is [here](README-merged.md)
+The [merged README](README-merged.md) contains the concatenation of READMEs from all processed repo.
+The [merged requirements.txt](requirements-merged.txt) contains the concatenation of requirements.txt from all processed repo.

 ----

-# REPOSITORY ARE :
+# REPOSITORY and last commit are :

 ## account-analytic
 From [https://github.com/OCA/account-analytic.git](https://github.com/OCA/account-analytic.git)